Shuyang19/cse15l-lab-reports/lab report1.md

 -Then it will ask you to enter the password.

+-When you typing your password, the actual number will not show on the screen.

+-After entering your password, you will see many information about your account:
+* Your last login time
+* a greeting to your account name
+* the cluster status
+* the present time

--After entering your password, you are now on the remote server and you will see some picture like below:
+you are now on the remote server and you will see something like the below picture:
 ![Image](5.jpg)

 -Now you have successfully connected to the CSE basement, and all commands will run on this computer.